-Hanging by the Football presents one of the best goalkeepers ever: Ricardo Zamora, the legendary Spanish goalkeeper of the early twentieth century.
-Born in 1901 in Barcelona, “The Divine”, He was known as, handy during his childhood all kinds of sports (Athletics, swimming, boxing, pelota and even got to play football front) until in 1916 he signed for RCD Spanish.
+Ricardo Zamora, He was the first great Spanish goalkeeper in history.
+Born in 1901 in Barcelona, “The Divine”, as was also known, handy during his childhood all kinds of sports (Athletics, swimming, boxing, pelota and even got to play football front) until in 1916 he signed for RCD Spanish.

-In the white club began its first steps as a goalkeeper and quickly established himself as one of the best goalkeepers in Spain.
-A safe and sober style, tremendously effective, Ricardo Zamora showed his tremendous personality interventions of all kinds.
-Especially, spectacular was his stop with the elbow, called the “Zamorana” in honor of his name.
+At the blue and white club he began his first steps as a goalkeeper and quickly established himself as one of the best.
+A safe and sober style, tremendously effective according to the chronicles of the time, Ricardo Zamora showed his tremendous personality interventions of all kinds.
+So much so that he invented the call ‘Zamorana‘.

-But nevertheless, He lasted just three years “The Divine” with the “parakeets”.
-In 1919, after a tough confrontation with the direction of the blanquiazules, Zamora signed for city rival, FC Barcelona.
-With the Blaugrana won their first titles (of Cups) and good work earned him to be summoned with the Spanish team to the Olympic Games in Antwerp 1920.
+three years lasted “The Divine” with the “parakeets”.
+In 1919, after a tough confrontation with the direction of the blanquiazules, Zamora signed for city rival, El FC Barcelona.
+With the Blaugrana won their first titles (of Cups) and his good work earned him to be summoned with the Spanish team at the Antwerp Olympic Games 1920.
 In the Belgian city, the Spanish team played successfully achieving its first international competition silver medal.

 At the individual level, Zamora made an excellent performance highlighting his first game against Denmark, where the porter pulled over shoulders.
 As good role made at this meeting that following the famous phrase there arose “1-0 and goalkeeper Zamora”.
 His only moon, It was his expulsion in the match against Italy, expulsion would be the only one of his career.